watir/watirbook/installation/mac.md

 ### Ruby ###

 Good news is that Ruby is already installed by default.
-To check Ruby version, open Terminal application (located in `/Applications/Utilities`) any type `ruby -v`.
+To check Ruby version, open Terminal application any type `ruby -v`.
+If you are not familiar with Terminal, see *Command-line interface* chapter.

 You should get this: